 - Lawn and patio furniture.
 Remove cushions and store them in garbage bags.

 - Tools.
 Use your toolbox for smaller items.
 Wrap saws, axes, and hoes in old towels.

 - Paint, fertilizer, weed killer.
 Dispose of any dangerous and explosive items.

 To summarize, to pack for a move efficiently, start with gathering all the materials you need (boxes, tapes, padding, etc.).
 Then, pack room by room and cushion your fragile items.
-Put your heavy things in the bottom and light things on top.
-Last, but not least, label each box with its contents and the name of the room.
-Remember, the better and more efficient you pack, the easier unpacking will be.
+Put your heavy things at the bottom and light things on top.
+Last, but not least, label each box with its contents and the name of the room where they belong.
+Remember, the better you pack, the easier unpacking will be.
 If you are not ready to do all these steps alone, our local movers Florida are always available to give you a professional and reliable hand to make your packing process more successful.